worldpeaceenginelabs/METAVERSE-SEED/README.md

 ### CesiumJS is a powerful open-source JavaScript library for creating 3D globes and maps on the web

 It enables high-performance visualization of geospatial data, dynamic data, and 3D models.
-Integrating seamlessly with Unreal Engine and Unity 3D, it leverages advanced rendering and development tools to create high-fidelity, interactive 3D geospatial experiences for urban planning, simulations, immersive virtual environments, apps, and games, supporting display, AR, and VR out of the box.
+Integrating seamlessly with Unreal Engine and Unity 3D, it leverages advanced rendering and development tools to create high-fidelity, interactive 3D geospatial experiences for urban planning, simulations, immersive virtual environments, apps, and games, supporting mobile, desktop, AR, and VR out of the box.

 ### Cloud Atlas is fully decentralized and uses Trystero as "back-end"!
 How does it connect?